-The Knight Scholars Program offers the opportunity for youth whose communities are underrepresented in cancer research, healthcare and public health—including those of diverse races and ethnicities and those from rural areas – to consider making a career in the fields of cancer research, treatment and prevention.
+The Knight Scholars program offers high school students whose communities are underrepresented in cancer research, healthcare and public health—including those of diverse races and ethnicities and those from rural areas—an opportunity to explore careers in the fields of cancer research, treatment and prevention.
 Students are paid a stipend and housed in residence halls while at OHSU each summer.
-The program is only open to students at these schools:

 - Culver High School

 - Jefferson High School Middle College for Advanced Studies